The Environment and Climate Change Law Review: Chile

 Outlook and conclusions

+Environmental protection is expected to be heightened in the new constitution, as environmental justice will be addressed by several commissions that are in charge of drafting different chapters of the new constitutional text.
 Additionally, there are currently several bills of law in Congress aimed at improving environmental protection, such as the Glaciers Bill and the Environmental Crimes Bill.
-Also, the SEIA Reform Bill may result in a new SEIA, with broader public participation.
-However, these bills have not been advanced during 2020.
+However, these bills have not been advanced during 2020 and 2021.

-With relation to climate change, even though existing legislation does not directly or comprehensively regulate climate change and its effects, there is a CC Bill seeking to provide a comprehensive framework for this task, and setting forth the objective of achieving carbon neutrality by 2050.
-This objective is further enhanced by Bill No. 13196-12, also in Congress, aimed at banning the installation and functioning of coal-fired power plants from 2024.
-Also, some GHGs are indirectly regulated through air quality and emission standards, as we analysed.
+With relation to climate change, even though existing legislation does not directly or comprehensively regulate climate change and its effects, the CC Bill seeks to provide a comprehensive framework for this task, setting forth the objective of achieving carbon neutrality by 2050.
+This objective is further enhanced by Bill No. 13196-12, also in Congress, aimed at banning the installation and functioning of coal-fired power plants from 2025.
+Additionally, some GHGs are indirectly regulated through air quality and emission standards, as we have previously analysed.

 1 Edesio Carrasco and Rodrigo Benítez are partners and Ana Sas is a senior associate at Schultz Carrasco Benítez.